aws-samples/aws-service-catalog-tools-workshop/workshop/content/30-how-tos/50-every-day-use/300-sharing-a-portfolio/_index.md

 {{< figure src="/how-tos/creating-and-provisioning-a-product/SuccessfulPuppetRun.png" >}}

-Once you have verified the pipeline has run you can go to {{% service_catalog_provisioned_products_link %}} to view your provisioned product.
-Please note when you arrive at the provisioned product page you will need to select account from the filter by drop down in the top right:
+Once you have verified the pipeline has run you can go to {{% service_catalog_portfolios_list_link %}} to view your shared product.

-{{< figure src="/how-tos/creating-and-provisioning-a-product/FilterByAccount.png" >}}

-You have now successfully provisioned a product!
-When provisioned, this product will automatically enable AWS Config.
+When you share a portfolio the framework will decide if it should share the portfolio.
+If the target account is the same as the factory account it will not share the portfolio as it is not needed.